heremaps/here-covid-19-tracker/README.md

 # HERE-COVID-2019

+*Update: March 17, 2020 - The production version of this map has been updated and refined to listing countries only.
+We will publish the updated GitHub repo as soon as possible.*

 This repository is the code used to power the [HERE-hosted COVID-19](https://developer.here.com/coronavirus/) map.
 HERE is releasing this code to the community so that any developer may iterate, improve or even recommend features/functionality through Pull Requests.

 Please note that with the ever-evolving situation of the COVID-19 virus, parts of this map may break from time to time and we will do our best to keep up with the changes.

-*Update: March 3, 2020 - The Johns Hopkins University(JHU) datasource for this map are being refactored.
-We plan to publish an update to the scraper found in this repository once the the refactoring is complete.*

 Please fork at will and let us know what you come up with.
 You can reach out to us on our Slack channel #covid-19-map.
 We hope that you find this reference useful.